 One definition is ‘meeting people to build mutually beneficial relationships’.
 There are some key elements to remember:

-- It’s about more than the people in the room – it’s who they know too.
+It’s about more than the people in the room or on the computer screen – it’s who they know too.

-- Network within your organisation to build your exposure (see my article on why that matters here).
+Network within your organisation to build your exposure (see my article on why that matters).

 Networking at events – key tips for each stage